 In June of 2016, the FASB issued ASU No. 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 The amendments are intended to improve financial reporting by requiring timelier recording of credit losses on loans and other financial instruments held by financial institutions and other organizations.
 The ASU requires the measurement of all expected credit losses for financial assets held at the reporting date based on historical experience, current conditions, and reasonable and supportable forecasts.
 Financial institutions and other organizations will now use forward-looking information to better inform their credit loss estimates.
 Many of the loss estimation techniques applied today will still be permitted, although the inputs to those techniques will change to reflect the full amount of expected credit losses.
 Organizations will continue to use judgment to determine which loss estimation method is appropriate for their circumstances.
 The ASU requires enhanced disclosures to help investors and other financial statement users to better understand significant estimates and judgments used in estimating credit losses, as well as the credit quality and underwriting standards of an organization's portfolio.
 These disclosures include qualitative and quantitative requirements that provide additional information about the amounts recorded in the financial statements.
 In addition, the ASU amends the accounting guidance for credit losses on available-for-sale debt securities and purchased financial assets with credit deterioration.
-The amendment is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019.
-Early application will be permitted for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018.
+In October 2019 FASB updated the effective date for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2022.
+Early application will be permitted on January 1 for fiscal years beginning after December 15, 2018.
 In 2018 the Bank began running the Advanced Risk Consulting Expected Loss Model (ARC ELM) parallel to the current "incurred loss" model.
 The ARC ELM meets the "current expected credit loss" ("CECL") model standard by projecting expected net losses for loan pools with similar default risks over the lives of the loans under a defined set of short-term and long-term economic variables.
 The model further uses actual historical nonaccrual rates, gross charge-off rates and recovery rates that are modeled against key economic variables.
 The Bank began conducting formal tests of the ARC ELM model results against the existing incurred loss model in the first quarter of 2019.
-Test results for the first two quarters have calculated an aggregate expected net loss CECL Allowance that is within a reasonable level below the existing Allowance for Loan and Lease Losses (ALLL).
-At the end of the test period (year-end 2019) the model will be live and the impact the new standard will have on our consolidated financial statements will be provided at that time.
+The Bank may elect to adopt the new CECL model before the effective date but currently has not determined if or when early adoption will occur.
+The CECL model will continue to run parallel until it is brought into live production; prior to going live the Bank will communicate the impact this new standard will have on the consolidated financial statements including the cumulative effect on retained earnings or other components of equity.